tualatin/tailforwindows/Readme!.txt

 Changelog:
 v.2.1.xxxx.x
+* new shortcut F1 for help window
+* new Minimize to tray
+* new Close to tray
+* new Context menu of tray icon
 * new SingleClick edit mode in DataGrid
 * new item changed indicator in TabHeader
 * new Taskbar jumplist